|Birth: ||Nov. 21, 1936|

 Hill City Cemetery

 Plot: Half of Daisy's ashes were buried beside her husband.
-The remainder will be scattered per her request.
+The remainder were scattered at the location she requested.

 Created by: Dıehard